rust-lang/blog.rust-lang.org/content/inside-rust/stage0-redesign/index.md

 This blog post accompanies an [upcoming major change to the `rust-lang/rust` build system][stage0-redesign-pr] (see also [Major Change Proposal 619][redesign-stage0-mcp]).
 This will have no impact on the distributed artifacts from [rust-lang/rust], but the way we build those artifacts is changing.

+This blog post focuses on motivation for the change and attempts to build a mental model for how the system works, rather than deep diving on workflow changes.
+See the [rustc-dev-guide](https://rustc-dev-guide.rust-lang.org/building/bootstrapping/what-bootstrapping-does.html) for details on how you might need to change your workflow with these changes.

 # TL;DR: What is being changed?

 We are [redesigning the initial bootstrap sequence][stage0-redesign-pr] so that the standard library will now only support one compiler version.
 Building the in-tree compiler will no longer involve building the in-tree standard library.
 Instead, the pre-built beta standard library will be used.